Cloudy Vision Can Lead to No Vision

 Symptoms of cataracts may include:

 • Cloudy vision

 • Sensitivity to bright sunlight

 • Colors appear faded

 The most common cataracts are age-related, according to Dr. Kaur.
 “By age 80, almost half the population either has a cataract or has had a cataract surgically removed,” Dr. Kaur said.

 Cataract surgery is the most common form of surgery in the United States, with more than 1.5 million procedures every year, but surgery is not the first option for anyone with a cataract.

-“We can manage some of the symptoms of cataracts in the early stages with sunglasses or eyeglasses with anti-reflective lenses,” Dr. Tarbell said.
+“We can manage some of the symptoms of cataracts in the early stages with sunglasses or eyeglasses with anti-reflective lenses,” Dr. Kaur said.
 “When the cataract interferes with daily activities such as reading or driving, it’s time to consider surgery.
 As with any eye disease, early detection and treatment are the keys to successful management of cataracts.
 The first step is an annual comprehensive eye examination, especially for persons over 60 years of age.”